padiketeku/EnvMonMod/EMM-Prac-2-Landcover Mapping.md

 # Introduction

-In this practical, you would apply Random Forest to classify an image with the objective of defining the main surface types of the Daly River Catchment.
+In this practical, you will apply Random Forest to classify an image with the objective of defining the main surface types of the Daly River Catchment.

 # Learning Outcomes